 - Passport – You will need to submit your passport with your application.
 The consulate will keep your passport during the application period and then place the visa on a blank page in your passport once approved.

 - Completed Chilean Visa Application Form – The application form is available from the Embassy of Chile to the United States.
 If your specific consulate uses a different form, be sure to use only that one.
 Proceed to download the appropriate application form and to fill it out by typing in all CAPS.
 Be sure enter all information exactly as indicated on the application form to avoid delays.
 Please note that your issuing Consulate will grant your visa based on the amount of days specified on your application; therefore, if you plan on traveling before or after the Arcadia program dates, please be sure to factor that into your request.
+Many consulates have moved to an online application system for student visas.
+If given the option, you should complete the online application.
 Suggestion: for students studying abroad for one full semester, request your student visa for the full 6 months, or 180 days.

 - FBI background check indicating that you, the applicant, has no criminal history.
 As processing time is about 6 weeks, we recommend that you utilize the FBI Identity History Summary Checks service.
 Due to delays in regular FBI processing, it is also recommended that you use an FBI-Approved Channeler and begin the process of submitting your fingerprints for evaluation as soon as possible.
 This document cannot be presented to the Chilean consulate if it has been issued more than 90 days before your application appointment.
 Also, please be sure to keep a receipt of payment and or shipment to the FBI for your records.